elianalyst/elianalyst/README.md

 ## Hello 🌍
 I'm Eli Neiman, a Data Analyst with a passion for uncovering insights and solving business problems with data.
-I specialize in data analysis + rerporting, data visualization, and machine learning.
+I specialize in data analysis + reporting, data visualization, and machine learning.

 ## Tools 🧰
 Python - SQL - Tableau - Excel - Google